LearnLib/alex/docs/contents/dev-docs/development/README.md

 Make sure you have the following software installed on your development machine:

-- Node.js v14 and NPM v7
+- Node.js v16 and NPM v8When installed locally, and the target app is also locally, the base URL of a project should start with: "http://docker.host.internal" (for Linux) and "http://192.168.65.2" (for MacOS and Windows).

 ## Performing a release